 Warm weather continues to call for ice cream.
 When I was on an ice cream buying kick last summer, one of my favorite flavors was pistachio-almond ice cream.
 I had an evening routine that consisted of a jog, followed by dinner, reading, and that ice cream.
 Pistachios are one of my favorite foods that I only discovered as an adult, and I love any opportunity to enjoy them, such as in that ice cream.
 And in baklava.
 And in granola.

-1/2 cup shelled, unsalted pistachios, chopped (mine were roasted and in pieces)
+- 1/2 cup unsalted pistachios (shelled and chopped) (mine were roasted and in pieces)

 Combine the apricot pieces with wine in a saucepan.
 Simmer for 5 minutes, remove from heat, cover, and let stand for 1 hour.
 I wasn't going to make the ice cream yet, so I put them in a container in the fridge.

 Combine apricots with wine, sugar, half-and-half, and lemon juice in a blender, and process until smooth.
 Chill mixture before churning.
 Or, if you chilled your apricots like I did and your mixture's already cold, churn immediately in your ice cream maker.
 Mixture will be thick due to the apricots.
 Add the pistachios during the last few minutes of churning.
 Scoop into container and freeze for a few hours, until ready to serve.